xulaus/mr_bump/README.md

 ## Config

-The config file should be stored in the root direcotry of the respotitory under the name `.mr_bump`.
-The config file is a yaml file which constains configurations for Mr Bump.
+The config file should be stored in the root directory of the repository under the name `.mr_bump`.
+The config file is a yaml file which contains configurations for Mr Bump.

-### Slack Intergration
+### Slack Integration

-Mr Bump includes slack intergration with a custom name and icon.
-To enable Slack integration add the follwoing to your `.mr_bump` config file:
+Mr Bump includes slack integration with a custom name and icon.
+To enable Slack integration add the following to your `.mr_bump` config file:

 ```
 slack: